clb21565/mobileOG-db/README.md

 ## Release name: _beatrix_ 1.0
 ## ![alt text](https://i.imgur.com/PpkWCsn.jpeg)
 ## Description of mobileOG-db
-mobileOG-db is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as the associated transcriptional regulators of these processes.
-There are also a large selection of phage structural genes.
+mobileOG-db (for mobile orthologous groups) is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as the associated transcriptional regulators of these processes.
+There are also a large selection of phage structural genes. mobileOG-db was created in a process involving more than 15,000 unique manual curation events with 714 references, and 1,116 manual functional annotations at present.

+## Description of the mobileOG-db categories
+It is helpful for annotating mobile genetic elements to delineate their genes into distinctive functional modules.
+We identified a core set of categories, that comprise key steps of the mobile genetic element "life-style."
+These include (1) replication/recombination/repair of element nucleic acid; (2) stability/transfer/defense; (3) transfer through conjugation or natural competence; (4) excision/integration; (5) associated transcriptional regulators; (6) phage structural proteins.

 ## Usage Recommendations (for annotating full length proteins)
 An example shell script and an R script used for analysis are provided (here).